-If you decide to fix it yourself, make sure the new one matches the type of motherboard currently in place.
-However, if you’re not confident in your skills, pay for a repair service.
+If you decide to fix it yourself, ensure the new one matches the type of motherboard currently in place.
+However, if you’re not confident in your skills, pay for repair service.

 5. Your hoverboard charges for too long

 Some brands have a two-hour limit of charging time to prevent overcharging.
-If you charge your board too long even though it doesn’t show that it’s ultimately charged, then there’s a high chance you will hear beeping.
+If you charge your board too long, even though it doesn’t show that it’s ultimately charged, there’s a high chance you will hear beeping.

 I also highly suggest that you let your device charge fully every time.
 Some people cut it halfway, damaging the battery cell and leading to many serious issues.
 Therefore, charge your hoverboard correctly, and you won’t face any problems.